Differentiating frictionally locked asperities from kinematically coupled zones: A transdimensional scheme of locking inversion

 Figure~\ref{fig:parametrizinginterlockingpattern} is the method schematic.
 The locked zone is decomposed into segments $A_n$, within which the fault is locked ($\Psi=1$):

-Because a frictionally locked segment is often called the asperity in fault mechanics~\citep[e.g.,][]{barbot2019slow}, our scheme is virtually to map the spatial pattern estimation of the locked zone to the configuration estimation of frictionally locked segments.
-For simplicity, we parametrize those segments by circles, in the spirit of \citet{kikuchi1982inversion}, although transdimensional schemes often utilize Voronoi cells~\citep{dettmer2014trans,tomita2021development}.
-The center locations $ \boldsymbol\xi_n$ and radii $r_n$ of asperities, $\{ \boldsymbol\xi_n,r_n\}_{n=1,...,n_{\rm p}}$, are the model parameters of this scheme.
-The number of asperities $n_{\rm p}$ works as an additional parameter to specify the structure of the model, that is, the hyperparameter of this scheme.
-Note that changing the numbering of asperities (e.g., shuffling their numbers) does not affect the locked zone pattern.
-Therefore, to estimate the locking parameter field from the configuration of asperities, we must consider the permutation of asperities, not their combination.
-In this study, we implement it by employing a sorting of asperities, or specifically, by their sorting according to the lateral position.
+By employing those segments as basis functions, our scheme maps the spatial-pattern estimation of the locked zone to the configuration estimation of frictionally locked segments.
+We parametrize those segments by circles, in the spirit of \citet{kikuchi1982inversion} for simplicity, although transdimensional schemes often utilize Voronoi cells~\citep{dettmer2014trans,tomita2021development}.
+The center locations $ \boldsymbol\xi_n$ and radii $r_n$ of asperities, denoted by $\{ \boldsymbol\xi_n,r_n\}_{n=1,...,n_{\rm p}}$, are the model parameters of this scheme.
+The number of asperities $n_{\rm p}$ works as an additional parameter to specify the structure of the model, namely the hyperparameter of this scheme.
+Note that altering the numbering rule of asperities (e.g., shuffling their numbers) does not affect the locked zone pattern.
+Therefore, to estimate the locking-parameter field from the configuration of asperities, we must consider the permutation of asperities, not their combination.
+In this study, we have implemented it by employing a sorting of asperities, or specifically, by sorting them according to the lateral position.

 The above transdimensional locking inversion is based on the superposition of simple solutions as in transdimensional coupling inversions (Fig.~\ref{fig:parametrizinginterlockingpattern}).
 Reducing the degrees of freedom results in discarding the inversion resolution.
-Then, this approach can extract robust information in return for discarding error-prone details.
+This approach can extract robust information in return for discarding error-prone details.

-Once finishing the above transdimensional parametrization of the locking parameter field (eq.~\ref{eq:transdimrepofpsi}, with $\boldsymbol\xi\in A_n \Leftrightarrow | \boldsymbol\xi- \boldsymbol\xi_n| < r_n$ assumed), the remaining is the same as the conventional grid-base locking inversions.
+Once finishing the above transdimensional parametrization of the locking-parameter field (eq.~\ref{eq:transdimrepofpsi}, with $\boldsymbol\xi\in A_n \Leftrightarrow | \boldsymbol\xi- \boldsymbol\xi_n| < r_n$ assumed), the remaining is the same as the conventional grid-base locking inversions.
 We assume elementwise-constant subdivision of $\dot s_{\rm d}$, $ \dot s$, and $\Psi$, with the center collocation of $\dot T$.
 Then, the observation equation of slip deficits (\ref{eq:sdi_obseq}) is discretized as follows:

 where ${\bf d}$ and ${\bf e}$ are vector notations of $\bar d_i$ and $e_i$, respectively, ${\bf H}$ represents the discrete form of Green's function $G$, and $\dot {\bf s}_{\rm d}$ denotes the slip deficit rates of fault elements.
 The probability of the error term (eq.~\ref{eq:GaussianError}) sets the likelihood $L(\dot {\bf s}_{\rm d})$ of $\dot {\bf s}_{\rm d}$: